Military rations: World War II

 The Imperial Japanese Army and Navy received rather basic rations, usually consisting of rice with barley, meat or fish, pickled or fresh vegetables, umeboshi, soy sauce, miso or bean paste, and green tea.
 The rations were intended to be eaten with other foraged food.
 Japanese soldiers were also issued emergency rations.
-The standard emergency ration, intended to last for five days, included a small sack of rice, package of compact food, package of hardtack, half a pound of hard candy, can of tea, and vitamin pills.
+The standard emergency ration, intended to last for five days, included a small sack of rice, package of compact food, package of hardtack, 1/2 lb of hard candy, can of tea, and vitamin pills.
 Japanese soldiers also hunted dogs, goats, and other small animals to add to their emergency rations.
-In the Burma campaign, two types of emergency rations were used, "A" rations intended for three days consisting of one pound and three ounces of rice and a small can of beef and vegetables, and "B" rations intended for one day consisting of three bags of hard biscuits.
+In the Burma campaign, two types of emergency rations were used, "A" rations intended for three days consisting of 19 oz of rice and a small can of beef and vegetables, and "B" rations intended for one day consisting of three bags of hard biscuits.
 They were meant to be eaten only upon orders from a commanding officer when the unit was separated from its supply column.
+Japanese soldiers were often undersupplied.
+Japanese commanders had a cavalier attitude to food supplies for their troops and supply lines were often not protected.
+As a result, about 60% of Japanese military deaths during the war were due to starvation.

 The Royal Italian Army ate mainly pasta, white bread, oatmeal, meat, fish, broth, salad, sugar, cheese, and butter from their field kitchens, with alcohol and desserts also issued.
-However, on deployment, Italian soldiers had to live off of canned tuna, ham, and soup, along with black bread, and pasta.
+However, on the front, Italian soldiers often had to live off of canned tuna, ham, soup, black bread, and pasta.
 The canned food issued to soldiers on deployment was of low quality, and Italian soldiers had to drink water out of and cook pasta in unwashed gasoline drums, leading to gasoline-flavored water and pasta.
 Regular supplies of food were strained by logistical issues during the North African campaign.